 Triptans.
 Many people with migraine attacks use triptans to relieve pain.
 Triptans work by promoting constriction of blood vessels and blocking pain pathways in the brain.

-Medications include sumatriptan (Imitrex), rizatriptan (Maxalt), almotriptan (Axert), naratriptan (Amerge), zolmitriptan (Zomig), frovatriptan (Frova) and eletriptan (Relpax).
-Some triptans are available as nasal sprays and injections, in addition to tablets.
+Medications include sumatriptan (Imitrex, Tosymra, others), rizatriptan (Maxalt), almotriptan, naratriptan (Amerge), zolmitriptan (Zomig), frovatriptan (Frova) and eletriptan (Relpax).
+Triptans are available as tablets, nasal sprays and injections.

 A single-tablet combination of sumatriptan and naproxen sodium (Treximet) has proved to be more effective in relieving migraine symptoms than either medication on its own.